 Welcome to the Solent Forts Race.
-Now in it's sixth year, the Solent Forts Race attracts a wide range of catamaran sailors from across the UK and beyond who come to compete in this challenging and unique long-distance race set in the Eastern Solent.
+Now in it's seventh year, the Solent Forts Race attracts a wide range of catamaran sailors from across the UK and beyond who come to compete in this challenging and unique long-distance race set in the Eastern Solent.

 Hosted by the Hayling Ferry Sailing Club from their base in the dunes at the western tip of Hayling Island, a warm welcome awaits with good food, free camping and live music on the Saturday night.

 The 2018 edition of this event will be held over the weekend of 2nd and 3rd June at Hayling Ferry Sailing Club.
 As usual a practice race on the Saturday will be followed by the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening with the main race taking place on Sunday.

 The Solent Forts Race is a long-distance event for sports catamarans set in the Eastern Solent, with Hayling Island and Portsmouth to the north and the Isle of Wight to the west.

 The race comprises a number of legs radiating out from a gate (like a star), allowing the course configuration and length to be adjusted according to the conditions prevailing on the day (see example course diagram below).
 The race gets its name from the Napoleonic Channel Forts that comprise two of the marks of the course.